UNIQUE BIRDS AND STILL LIFE PAINTINGS IN OILS

 As I use coal tits for ‘models’, adding my paintbrushes created a humorous artwork.

-Still life of strawberries in a bowl with a coal tit perched on top.
+Still life oil painting of a coal tit perching on bowl of strawberries.

 Ownership.
 Coal tit on strawberries.
 Oils on canvas.